-Greater Jackson Habitat for Humanity helps homeowners with limited financial resources restore and maintain the exteriors of their homes by providing opportunities for affordable home repairs.
+Greater Jackson Habitat for Humanity helps homeowners with limited financial resources restore and maintain their homes by providing opportunities for affordable home repairs.

 This program offers affordable home repairs such as: